-Your power tool and its Owner's Manual may contain "WARNING ICONS" (a picture symbol intended to alert you to, and/or instruct you how to avoid, a potentially hazardous condition).
+Your power tool and its Owners Manual may contain "WARNING ICONS" (a picture symbol intended to alert you to, and/or instruct you how to avoid, a potentially hazardous condition).
 Understanding and heeding these symbols will help you operate your tool better and safer.
 Shown below are some of the symbols you may see.
+This information depicts some of the warning icons commonly used, along with their typical definition and purpose.
+Warnings used with specific products may vary in appearance.